Aesthetics and neural network image representations: Results

+Let us also mention some limitations of these results, which have to be kept in mind.
+Only a subset of \emph{ImageNet} classes (architectural, some objects, landscapes) behaves equally well under these deformations.
+Most probably the other ones require more fine-tuned weights.
+Indeed, generated images for certain classes exhibit some pathologies even at the photo-realistic point~$\th_*$, i.e. for the original pretrained network.
+Imposing further weight perturbations in these cases may easily ``break'' the images.
 Furthermore, we do not claim that \emph{every} randomized perturbation leads to an aesthetic result.
-However, quite a lot do\footnote{E.g. the examples shown in Fig.~\ref{fig.perturb} were chosen just out of consecutive random seeds 0-10.}, and occasionally one encounters visually stunning examples as those shown in Fig.~\ref{fig.sample}.
+However, quite a lot do (in particular, the examples shown in Fig.~\ref{fig.perturb} were chosen just out of consecutive random seeds 0-10).
+As a further test of genericity, in the Supplementary Fig. S1, we show examples of a \emph{stupa} and \emph{espresso} for a wide range of \emph{consecutive} random seeds, without any human selection.
+Let us note that occasionally one encounters visually stunning examples such as those shown\footnote{The two first images in the top row of Fig.~\ref{fig.sample} were obtained using \eqref{e.perturb}.} in Fig.~\ref{fig.sample}.
 One might make here an analogy with the wide spectrum of artistic talent in the human population.

-The appearance of aesthetic properties should be interpreted in the context of the immense dimensionality of the space of parameters (${\sim 55\; million}$).
-Indeed, if any qualitative property \emph{repeats itself under random sampling} in such a high dimensional space even in a subset of cases, it is, in our opinion, a~significant observation and the aforementioned property can be considered as being to a large degree generic.
+Finally, we would like to emphasize that the appearance of aesthetic properties should be interpreted in the context of the immense dimensionality of the space of parameters (${\sim 55\; million}$).
+In such a high dimensional space any two randomly chosen directions of deformation are essentially mutually orthogonal.
+Therefore, if any qualitative property \emph{repeats itself under random sampling} even in a subset of cases, it is, in our opinion, a~significant observation and the aforementioned property can be considered as being to a large degree generic.